 To bypass URL entries in the feed, create a list of exceptions in your profile.
-Learn more about specifying URL exceptions.
+Learn more on page 19 about specifying URL exceptions.

-You can delete entries in the User-Provided URL Entries database one-at-a-time or all at one time.
+You can delete entries in the User-Provided URL Entries database one-at-atime or all at one time.